Big Thicket: Fauna

 Vernon Bailey, chief naturalist for the U.S. Biological Survey, interviewed a hog farmer and bear hunter named Ab Carter in 1904.
-Carter reported that in 1883, he and a neighbor set out to exterminate the bears in the Tarkington Prairie area of Liberty County that preyed on their free ranging hogs in the forest.
-That same year 182 bears were killed within a 10 mile radius of Tarkington Prairie and annual hunting continued until 1900 when the last two bears were killed in that area.
+Carter reported that in 1883, he and a neighbor set out to exterminate the bears in the Tarkington Prairie area of Liberty County that preyed on their free-ranging hogs in the forest.
+That same year, 182 bears were killed within a 10 mile radius of Tarkington Prairie, and annual hunting continued until 1900, when the last two bears were killed in that area.
 Currently, extremely rare bear sightings in east Texas are believed to be wandering individuals from reintroduction efforts in adjacent areas of Louisiana.
-They are now a threatened species in Texas and the National Park Service list them as "probably present".
+They are now a threatened species in Texas, and the National Park Service list them as "probably present".

-Conversely other species have been introduced to the area like the nutria (Myocastor coypus) from South America, now common in the area.
+Conversely, other species have been introduced to the area, such as the nutria (Myocastor coypus) from South America, which is now common in the area.
 Feral pigs (Sus scrofa) "constitute one of the most serious conservation threats in Texas."
-They prey on natural populations of invertebrates, amphibians, reptiles, ground nesting birds, and rodents and are known to play a role in the transmission of disease including brucellosis, pseudorabies, and swine fever.
+They prey on natural populations of invertebrates, amphibians, reptiles, ground-nesting birds, and rodents and are known to play a role in the transmission of disease including brucellosis, pseudorabies, and swine fever.
 Their forging habits involve rooting up and disturbing soils, reducing both the numbers of individual plants and animals and the number species in any given area.